 The active ingredient in Pepto-Bismol is a type of drug called a subsalicylate, which is a bismuth salt of salicylic acid.
 The risk of problems from salicylates is thought to be small.
-However, there have been reports that long-term use of these drugs by mothers can cause serious harmful effects on a pregnancy.
+However, there is no definitive clinical research on subsalicylates in pregnant women.

 The Food and Drug Administration (FDA) has not assigned a pregnancy category to Pepto-Bismol.
 This means that it isn’t known for sure if Pepto-Bismol is safe for use in pregnant women, leading most experts to say it should be avoided.

-If you and your doctor decide that Pepto-Bismol is safe for the first half of your pregnancy, follow the package dosage instructions.
+If you and your doctor decide that Pepto-Bismol is safe for the first few months of your pregnancy, follow the package dosage instructions.
 Be sure to take no more than the recommended dosage, and try to take the smallest amount that you can.